MolEvolEpid/hypermut3/README.md

-                      or also include partial matches (not completely overlapping bases between query and context, partial) --keepgaps, -k        Flag indicating to keep gaps in the alignment when identifying pattern matches (default without flag is to remove gaps) --begin BEGIN, -b BEGIN
+                      or also include partial matches (not completely overlapping bases between query and context, partial) --keepgaps, -k        Flag indicating to keep gaps in the alignment when identifying pattern matches (default without flag is to skip gaps) --begin BEGIN, -b BEGIN
                       Position at which to start searching for mutations (default: 0).
                       Note that the context may fall outside of these positions.